 Recent Accomplishments Include:

-The Finance Committee provides an ongoing assessment of ACT operating revenue and expenses.
-In 2024, a 2023 financial audit was conducted and approved with no material findings.
-The Committee reviewed 2025 budget requests and communicated with an investment advisory regarding ACT assets and investment strategy.
+The Finance Committee provides an ongoing assessment of ACT operating revenue and expenses, with frequent communication to Council and other committees regarding the organization's financial position.
+In 2025, a financial audit was conducted and approved with no material findings.
+The Committee also filed 2024 Federal and State (Virginia) tax returns and reviewed 2025 and 2026 budget requests.

 Committee Roster